specklesystems/speckle-docs-OLD/user/quickstart.md

 ::: tip Got Programming Skills?

-If you're interested in experimenting with the API, check out our [dev sections](/dev/server-api.).
+If you're interested in experimenting with the API, check out our [developer sections](/dev/server-api.).

 :::